zephyris/openttd-ttf/openttd-small/readme.md

 ## Features
 OpenTTD Small is designed with the creation of standalone bitmap strikes in mind, for example for generation of an image/sprite-based font.

+When used as a vector font, it comes with select improvements:
+* Character pair kerning

 ## Technical details
 SVG glyphs are drawn in Inkscape, for manual import into FontForge.
 Source SVGs, occasionally containing source paths pre-union, are included for convenience.